 The purpose of learner-guided evaluations is to engage all participants in their own life coaching and human evolution process.
 The evaluation serves as a self-prescribed engine for identifying, pursuing, and evolving passions and raw talents through interdisciplinary, inquiry-based learning.
-This is a bidirectional process between the Learner and Teacher that allows the Learner to help chart their own path and shape their own educational experiences.
-This creates opportunities for the Learner and the Teacher to ask personalized questions and explore strategies to create a means to enhance everyone’s development.
+This is a bidirectional process between the Learner and Teacher/Educator that allows the Learner to help chart their own path and shape their own educational experiences.
+The complete process can be summarized with this graphic:

 One Community is about creating positive and permanent global transformation through open source and self-replicating teacher/demonstration hubs.
 The complete Evaluation and Evolution process is our structure for assessing, maintaining, and improving the educational process and experience for both new and veteran members of our team.

 The format described here was initially conceived for use in the Education for Life component of One Community.
 We then developed it for use in any environment where there are Educators and Learners, Facilitators and Staff, Managers and Teams, etc. Our hope in open sourcing it is to provide a usable tool for replication that also demonstrates and teaches the benefits of two-directional feedback and collaborative learning and work-environment development.
 In our opinion, doing this provides a path for improving educational and working relationships within both learning and work environments while also improving the learning and growth process for all participants.

 Sharing and helping to support and spread ideas like this is directly in alignment with our Purpose and Mission, our Global-transformation Pledge, and Highest Good philosophy for open source creation, sharing, and making a difference in the world.

 Ellen Ross Kaspi: Progressive Educator and Mind/Body Modality Specialist

 Jessica Wienke: Organizational and Leadership Development Consultant